Fr. Roger J. Landry

 - To accept him as King of our whole life and to resolve to order everything in our life to him is conceptually straightforward, but morally hard.
 For us to denominate Christ as King is, in this world, not to be a fair-weather fan of Jesus, like those who root for a championship team simply because they are triumphing.
 That’s why today’s Gospel scene of the King of the Universe before a Roman procurator is so important.
 By worldly logic, the last thing Jesus looked like as he hung upon the Cross on Good Friday was a conquering king.
 He was bathed in blood, not clothed with royal purple.
 He was hammered to a Cross, not seated on a bejeweled throne.
 He was crowned with thorns, not capped with gold and diadems.
 To ridicule him and Jews in general, Pilate would order that an inscription in three languages be placed above his head: “Jesus of Nazareth, King of the Jews.”
 Rather than pay him homage, most in the crowd mocked him, as did the chief priests, Roman soldiers, passers-by, and even the thief on his left.
 They all derided him in the same way: “If you’re truly the king of the Jews, the Messiah, the Christ, come down from that Cross and save yourself.”
 Such visible force was the only demonstration of kingly power that they could comprehend.
 To name him as our King is to recalibrate everything to his way of reigning.
 He told Pilate, “My kingdom does not belong to this world” and “is not here,” but we often try to frame his kingdom in earthly categories.
 Until the resurrection, the apostles all had a false idea about the kingdom and what it meant to be in the king’s service, incessantly competing against each other for the greatest positions in the royal administration they imagined Jesus was about to inaugurate.
 But Jesus said to them and to us, “You know that the rulers of the Gentiles lord it over them, and their great men make their authority over them felt.
 It shall not be so among you; but whoever would be great among you must be your servant, and whoever would be first among you must be your slave; even as the Son of Man came not to be served but to serve, and to give his life as a ransom for many.”
 To proclaim Jesus’ kingdom, to enter into and share his kingship, means to be willing to give our life as a ransom for God and others, to serve rather than be served, to give rather than get.
 That’s why it’s not sufficient to listen to what others are saying about Jesus, because to live in his kingdom, each us of must undergo a moral revolution in which we live by the King’s values rather than by the world’s.
 We have to proclaim him king ourselves not just by our thoughts and words but in our actions.

 - Jesus’ interrogation by Pilate in today’s Gospel also points to another reality that’s essential for us to live in Christ’s kingdom here on campus and wherever our future paths take us.
 After Jesus stated that his kingdom was not of this world and Pilate followed up by querying, “Then you are a king?,” Jesus replied, “You say I am a king.”
 In other words, he said, “That’s what you call me,” but Jesus very much wanted to distinguish his kingdom from all earthly realms.
 He stated, “For this I was born and for this I came into the world, to testify to the truth.
 Everyone who belongs to the truth listens to my voice.”
 Jesus was stressing that his kingdom, the reason for which he had entered the world, was to witness to the truth, to help everyone enter the real, real world.
 Once again Pilate tried to duck the personal thrust of Jesus’ words by asking, rhetorically, “What is truth?”
 But we can’t escape the meaning of Jesus’ words.
 His whole mission was to remind us of the real, real world, the world God created and holds in existence, the world that goes far beyond what might appear in the morning newspapers, with the relatively minor details of who happens to be president, or the richest person in the world, or the latest movements on the stock market or the battlefield.
 The real, real world is the realm where the saints live, in the world but not of it, acknowledging Christ as King, storing up for themselves a treasure that can pass through a needle’s eye that rust can’t corrode, thieves rob, or the IRS tax.
 Jesus came to witness to this truth, that the real, real world is his kingdom.
 Earlier in the Gospel of St. John, Jesus had said, “If you remain in my word, you will truly be my disciples, and you will know the truth, and the truth will set you free.”
 Knowing the truth, in other words, is the difference between slavery and freedom, between living a lie and living in the light.
 A little later Jesus would further specify that truth isn’t just a correspondence — or as the philosophers teach us an “adequation” — between what is in the mind and what is outside the mind, but ultimately is a moral correspondence, a personal relationship, with him.
 He said during the Last Supper, “I am … the Truth.”
 He came not just to teach us various truths, but to invite and urge us to ground our entire existence on our relationship with him the King.
 The big battle in the world, the war between light and darkness, good and evil, life and death, is between truth and falsity, between Christ the Truth and Satan, whom Jesus calls a “liar and the father of lies.”
 To proclaim Christ as King is not just to announce the truth but to commit ourselves to seek the truth, find the truth, know the truth, love the truth, live the truth and share the truth in a context in which “Prince of demons” tries to seduce us to live a lie.
 Satan’s lair is a dominion of lies, spin, slander, deception, and self-deception.
 Christ’s kingdom is a kingdom of truth.
 To live in his kingdom is to stop pretending, to stop treating life as if it’s a game or a dream, and to commit ourselves to the reality of his Kingdom and to live maturely, full-time, in every aspect of our life, with the King.
 This is so important on college campuses today because various professors, explicitly or subtly, are relativists, proclaiming, in a self-contradictory way, the truth that there is no truth.
 It’s key at a time of even more pernicious moral relativism, which says that it’s wrong to believe that there is right and wrong.
 But now we are facing a particular cultural assault on the truth unprecedented in human history, based on sentimentalism or emotivism, in which people are trying to argue that there’s no truth even to the incontestable facts of our biology, to our having been made by God as male or female.
-They are claiming that male and female are just social attributions and mental states, and are trying to get everyone else in culture, at the price of being cancelled, to pretend that the emperor is well-dressed and living sanely in the real world.
+They are claiming that male and female are just social attributions and mental states, and are trying to get everyone else in culture, at the price of being cancelled, to pretend that the naked emperor is well-dressed and living sanely in the real world.
 As Christians, human beings, friends and fellow citizens, we do no favors to anyone, especially to those who are suffering a profound anthropological confusion, to enable them to live in a made-up world far from the kingdom.
 Christ and we love them too much for that type of cowardly omission of truth and charity.
 Christ the King came to testify to the truth and says that those who belong to the truth listen to his voice, the voice who in the beginning said, “Let us make man in our own image,” and then “male and female he created them.”
 In the context of powerfully ensconced untruths that will injure people not just in this world but potentially forever, the Solemnity of Christ the King is the occasion for us to reaffirm not just the fact of his kingdom but to commit ourselves to living the truth in every way, and to help others to live the truth, too.

 - The essence of a chaplain’s work, of a priest’s work, is summed up in today’s second reading from the Book of Revelation.
 St. John tells us that Jesus Christ, “ruler of the kings of the earth, … has made us into a kingdom, priests for his God and Father.”
 To live in the kingdom is to live as “priests” for God the Father.
 This is referring not to the ministerial priesthood of the New Covenant, which 407,000 men across the world with me share, but to our common priesthood by baptism that all 1.3 billion Catholics share.
 Three days ago, we marked the 60th anniversary of the publication of the Second Vatican Council’s Dogmatic Constitution on the Church, Lumen Gentium, referring to Jesus as the Light of the Nations.
 In that foundational document, the fathers of the Second Vatican Council underlined the role of the ministerial priesthood in catalyzing and facilitating the priesthood of the baptized and clarified what the baptismal priesthood means.
 They taught, “Christ the Lord … made the new people ‘a kingdom and priests to God the Father.’
 The baptized, by regeneration and the anointing of the Holy Spirit, [in other words, by the Sacraments of Baptism and Confirmation,] are consecrated as a spiritual house and a holy priesthood, in order that through all those works that are those of the Christian they may offer spiritual sacrifices and proclaim the power of Him who has called them out of darkness into His marvelous light.
 Therefore, all the disciples of Christ, persevering in prayer and praising God, should present themselves as a living sacrifice, holy and pleasing to God.”
 Our common baptismal priesthood, which is the way we live in the kingdom, is a life of prayer and offering our lives as a loving oblation.
 Lumen Gentium continues, “The common priesthood of the faithful and the ministerial or hierarchical priesthood are nonetheless interrelated: each of them in its own special way is a participation in the one priesthood of Christ.
 The ministerial priest, … acting in the person of Christ, makes present the Eucharistic sacrifice, and offers it to God in the name of all the people.
 But the faithful, in virtue of their royal priesthood, join in the offering of the Eucharist.
 They likewise exercise that priesthood in receiving the sacraments, in prayer and thanksgiving, in the witness of a holy life, and by self-denial and active charity.”
-Therefore, the supreme act of the Kingdom of God that Christ came into the world to inaugurate is for us, as “priests for our God and Father,” through our baptismal priesthood and through the ministerial priesthood that supports it, to offer the Eucharist and together with Christ offer ourselves.
+Therefore, the supreme act of the Kingdom of God that Christ came into the world to inaugurate is, for us — as “priests for our God and Father,” through our baptismal priesthood and through the ministerial priesthood that supports it — to offer the Eucharist and together with Christ offer ourselves.
 That’s what I’ve tried to facilitate as your priest chaplain, to help us all make Jesus in the Mass, the source, summit, root and center of our life, so that we might live each day with Christ the King, reigning humbly at Mass and in the tabernacle, who wants to set up his throne in each of us through Holy Communion.

 - As we today, for the hundredth time in the history of the Church, prepare to celebrate this supreme expression of our adoration of Christ the King and the apex of our life as a kingdom of priests for our God and Father, we ask Christ the King whom we are about to welcome on this altar and many of us receive in Holy Communion to help us to make him “the most present and decisive reality in each and every act of [our] life, in each and every moment of history,” especially every second of our blessed time here at Columbia.
 As we prepare to cry out in the Our Father, “Thy kingdom come!,” we ask God the Father and Christ the King to send the Holy Spirit to help us bring every part of our existence into the kingdom, the kingdom of truth, “of holiness and grace, … of justice, love and peace,” as we will soon pray in the Preface.
 We also ask him to strengthen us so that we might be his emissaries going out to the campus and indeed the whole world, joyfully and courageously proclaiming that we believe in, love and serve Christ the King not because others have told us about him, but because we have come to know him, to be changed for the better by him, and now can’t wait to help others come to know, love, serve and reign with him, too.
+Now is the time of fulfillment.
+The Kingdom of God is truly at hand.
+Let us make haste to enter!
+Long live Christ the King!

 The readings for today’s Mass were: